There’s a lot of commentary out there on the get out of debt and FIRE movements, and it goes a little like this:

 - I received another inheritance after my grandma died.
 (Again, I’d rather have had my grandma.
 I had no idea she was leaving me this.)
 I used that money to buy a second rental property, this time locally and outside my IRA.
 This was a huge fast-forward for my plan to buy a second property, but it took place after I’d already tried to quit my job a couple of times, had gone down to part time, and still intended to quit ASAP.
 I believe you should use windfalls to further your goals, so that’s what I did.
 I have passive monthly rental income from that.
 I am still saving for additional rental properties.

 - My IRA still gets rental income from the little house that’s held by it.

-- I still make money every month from my app, which is now also available for Android.
+- I still make money every month from my app.
 Sales are significantly lower now that there are 80 jillion copycats, but it’s still close-to-passive income.

 - When I still had a full time job, I made money from that.

 - I make money from advertising impressions (not clicks or purchases) on this site.
 These are interest-based ads, so everyone sees something different and I have no idea what you’re seeing.
 But it’s whatever the algorithms think you’re interested in or what they think the page is about, which could be inaccurate of course.
 If you’re another blogger reading this, the company I use to provide the ads (Mediavine) is awesome.
 Go with them if you qualify.